Quebec Route 125

 Route 125 is a Quebec highway running from Montreal (on Pie-IX Boulevard near the Olympic Stadium) to Saint-Donat, Lanaudière, Quebec in the Lanaudière.
 The southern section of Route 125 runs parallel to Autoroute 25 in Laval, Mascouche, and Terrebonne.
 At Saint-Esprit, the Autoroute ends, and 125 continues northwards until the entrance to the Mont Tremblant Provincial Park north of Saint-Donat.

+Trace

+Route 125, a road parallel to the A-25, begins at the corner of Sherbrooke Street East (Route 138) in Montréal, under the name of "Boulevard Pie-IX."
+It keeps this name until it meets with the A-440 after crossing the Rivière des Prairies on the Pie-IX Bridge.
+In between the Pie-IX Bridge and the A-440, it has a highway configuration and has two lanes in each direction separated by a median, crossing the streets it crosses with the help of an overpass and connected to these lanes by access ramps.